-The calibration prom supplied with a CARB EO approved JP-V8 kit is specifically designed to operate your vehicle in an emission legal mode using the following emission components and settings: EGR operating by ported vacuum through the CTO valve mounted in the thermostat housing.
-Full time vacuum to the distributor set at 6-8 degrees BTDC initial timing at idle (with vacuum disconnected), and a catalytic converter in good condition (if vehicle was originally equipped with one).
+The calibration prom supplied with a CARB EO approved JP-1 kit is specifically designed to operate your Jeep in an emission legal mode using the following emission components and settings: EGR operating by ported vacuum through the Dual CTO valve, ported vacuum to the Jeep distributor set at 6-8 degrees BTDC initial timing at idle, and a catalytic converter in good condition.
 Proms for other kits are similar but may not be exactly the same.
 This prom should be a near perfect match for your engine.
 However, the GM ECM has the ability to learn, and adapt a new program to match your engine.
 It does this by reading information from the Oxygen sensor and adjusting the calibration until it matches GMs original intent.
 It will adjust this new program as weather, barometer, and altitude change, and store it memory as long as the battery is connected and charged.
-If you disconnect the battery, the ECM will lose the learned program and revert back to the original Howell JP-V8 program.
+If you disconnect the battery, the ECM will lose the learned program and revert back to the original Howell JP-1 program.
 However, it will immediately start learning again as soon as you start driving the vehicle.

 Any electronic or engine control problems can be diagnosed by a GM dealer or tune-up shop, using their computer diagnostic scanner that plugs into the ALDL or diagnostic connector near the ECM.
 (When diagnosing with a scanner, enter the engine as an 88 or 89 GM light duty truck application.
-The 305 V-8 engine code is E or K).
-When using other types of scan tool equipment you may use the third digit as C, the eighth digit as E or K, and the tenth digit as J or K. Our service manual also gives techniques for do-it-yourself diagnostics using a jumper, the ALDL connector, and "SERVICE ENGINE SOON" light.
+The 4.3 V-6 engine code is Z).
+When using other types of scan tool equipment you may use the third digit as C, the eighth digit as Z and the tenth digit as J or K. Our service manual also gives techniques for do-it-yourself diagnostics using a jumper, the ALDL connector, and "SERVICE ENGINE SOON" light.